yixiao-zeng/missoNet/README.md

 # missoNet: Multi-Task Regression and Conditional Network Estimation with Missing Values in the Tasks

-`missoNet` is an R package that fits penalized multi-task Gaussian regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the covariate effects on all tasks and the conditional network structure among the response variables via penalized maximum likelihood in an undirected Gaussian graphical model.
-In contrast to most penalized multi-task regression / conditional graphical lasso methods, `missoNet` has the capability of obtaining estimates even when the response data is corrupted by missing values.
+`missoNet` is an R package that fits penalized multi-task Gaussian regression -- that is, with multiple correlated tasks or response variables -- to simultaneously estimate the coefficients of a set of predictor variables for all tasks and the conditional response network structure given all predictor variables, via penalized maximum likelihood in an undirected conditional Gaussian graphical model.
+In contrast to most penalized multi-task regression (conditional graphical lasso) methods, `missoNet` has the capability of obtaining estimates even when the response data is corrupted by missing values.
 The method automatically enjoys the theoretical and computational benefits of convexity, and returns solutions that are comparable/close to the estimates without any missing values.

-The package includes functions for data simulation, model fitting, cross-validation, and visualization of results, as well as predictions in new data.
+The package provides an integrated set of core routines including 1) data simulation; 2) model fitting and cross-validation; 3) visualization of results; 4) predictions in new data.
 The function arguments are in the same style as those of `glmnet`, making it easy for experienced users to get started.

 ## Installation